Approval and Assignment

 After approval, you may choose to move into the assignment process.

 Assignment occurs post-approval and when the candidate is ready to seek a first call in the ELCA.
-You, along with the seminary and your candidacy committee, must complete a series of forms in order for the ELCA to consider you for assignment in one of its 9 regions.
-Regional Assignment is followed shortly by a synodical assignment in one of the 65 synods of the ELCA.
+You, along with the seminary and your candidacy committee, must complete a series of forms in preparation for assignment to one of the 9 regions of the ELCA.
+Regional Assignment is followed shortly by a synodical assignment to one of the ELCA's 65 synods.

 Forms for Approval and Assignment

-- In the case of concurrent/part-time internships, the above expectation is modified in the following way.
-When the first twelve months of the concurrent/part-time internship have been completed, a student may be considered by the faculty in the succeeding semester.
-Prior to a vote in a faculty meeting, summary paragraphs from the final internship evaluations must be submitted by the supervising pastor, the lay internship committee, and the intern.
+1) In the case of concurrent/part-time internships, the above expectation is modified in the following way.
+When the first twelve months of the concurrent/part-time internship have been completed, a student may be considered by the faculty in the succeeding semester (the 1st semester of the 2nd year of internship).
+Prior to a vote in a faculty meeting, summary statements from the final internship evaluations must be submitted by the supervising pastor, the lay internship committee, and the intern.
 If faculty recommendation for approval is given, it will be contingent upon satisfactory completion of the internship.

-- Where any of the following circumstances apply, students may request early approval prior to the completion of internship in writing to the Contextual Learning office by January 15:
+2) Where any of the following circumstances apply, students may request approval prior to the completion of internship in writing to the Contextual Learning office:

-- affiliated and have completed their “Lutheran year” prior to internship; or
+- b) affiliated and have completed their “Lutheran year” prior to internship, or

-- seniors returning for only one semester after internship.
+- c) seniors needing to complete only one semester and a January term after internship.

-Faculty consideration for those students whose request is approved will not occur until the summary paragraphs from the final evaluations have been submitted by the supervising pastor, the lay internship committee, and the intern, and at least eight months of the internship have been completed.
-If the request is granted faculty recommendation for approval will be contingent upon the satisfactory completion of the internship.
+Faculty consideration for those students whose request for approval recommendation prior to the start of internship is granted will not occur until all three summary statements from the final evaluations have been submitted by the supervising pastor, the internship committee, and the intern; at least eight months of the internship have been completed; and all mid-point evaluations have been submitted and reviewed.
+If the request is granted, please note that: the faculty recommendation for approval will be contingent upon the satisfactory completion of the internship.